Hilton Honors American Express Aspire Card review

 This is another card with a sizable annual fee (AnnualFees), but again, it’s also another option with plenty of perks to help offset this.
 (See Rates and Fees)

-Some of the travel benefits offered with CardName include access to the Global Lounge Collection®, up to $200 a year in statement credits to cover incidental airline charges with a pre-selected airline, and a $100 or $85 Global Entry or TSA PreCheck application fee reimbursement (enrollment required).
+Some of the travel benefits offered with CardName include access to the Global Lounge Collection® (for eligible card members), up to $200 a year in statement credits to cover incidental airline charges with a pre-selected airline, and a $120 or $85 Global Entry or TSA PreCheck application fee reimbursement (enrollment required).

-As far as bonuses and rewards go, new cardholders can earn 80,000 Membership Rewards® points once making $8,000 in purchases in the first six months of opening an account.
-On an ongoing basis, earn 5X points for flights booked directly with airlines or with American Express Travel (on up to $500,000 spent on these purchases per calendar year), as well as on prepaid hotels booked on amextravel.com, and 1X point on all other eligible purchases.
+As far as bonuses and rewards go, new cardholders may be eligible for as high as signup_reward Membership Rewards® Points after you spend signup_bonus_spend_amount in eligible purchases in your first six months.
+Welcome offers vary and you may not be eligible for an offer.
+Apply to know if you’re approved and find out your exact welcome offer amount – all with no credit score impact.
+If you’re approved and choose to accept the card, your score may be impacted.
+On an ongoing basis, earn 5X points for flights booked directly with airlines or with American Express Travel® (on up to $500,000 spent on these purchases per calendar year), as well as on prepaid hotels booked on amextravel.com, and 1X point on all other eligible purchases.

 The Platinum Card® offers a bit more flexibility with how you earn rewards, but if you’re looking for a luxury travel card and frequently stay at Hilton properties, the Aspire card is likely the better fit.